Best Practices for Code Documentation in Java

 2. Always Document API

-Application Performance Interface (API) helps connect software across different platforms.
+Application Programming Interface (API) helps connect software across different platforms.
 APIs are made for other people to use, and that’s why they should be documented.
 Before you start documenting your API, you need to understand the value of simplicity and conciseness.
 Always try to keep the two factors in check, as it will help you write great API documentation or documentation in general.

 This point is well explained in a blog article, “The Golden Rules of Code Documentation.”
 You can check it out by clicking here.